csmaller/blog/content/blog/toxic-masculinity.md

 I didn't want to admit it.
 I had a very large flaw.
 I had a Blindside.

 The Blindside: That glaring, annoying *thing* you have that you are not aware of.
-The thing that everyone sees about you, that gets spoken about you by others.
+The thing that everyone sees about you, that gets spoken about you by others behind your back.
 The thing people hate about you.
 The Blindside is usually discovered as a result of brutal honesty or self reflection.
 In our society it's considered rude to point it out and most people do not come right out and tell you about it.

 Was I *really* like that ?
 It's a bitter pill.
 No, I couldn't have been that selfish, right?
-I meditated on it.

-### Objects
+### Women As Objects

 To clarify, I don't think I "objectified" women in such a stereotypical, cliche, physical way.
-Except for my very first relationship (more on this in a second) I didn't just want some barbi doll on my arm.
-I chose a partner partly because how it would look for me.
+I partly chose a partner based on how it would look for me.

 We all do that to a lesser or greater extent tho, right?
 Man or Woman.

 How will she make me look?
 Will my mom like her?
 Will my friends like her?
 How impressive will she be at parties with her knowledge of whatever?
 How does she make me look to everyone else?

 This was all subconscious by the way, and has hit me like a ton of bricks.
 I chose some for their minds, their athleticism, their kindness, their spirituality and yes their beauty.
-I fed off of it.
-I feel like a predator just writing about it.
+I fed off of it and fell in love with that *persona*.

-The fault of this is of course, We fall in love with the *idea of this person.*  Because of this you are painting the relationship into a corner.
-How can you love them when they grow into something else?
-For example, can you still love  them if they gave up skiing and took up knitting when that is what you associate your *Self* with?
+The fault of this is of course, I fell in love with the *idea of this person.*  Because of this I painted the relationship into a corner.
+How can I still love them when they grow into something else?
+For example,  how could I still love them if they gave up skiing and took up knitting when that is what I associate my *Self* with?
+My Self didn't align with their Self anymore.
+The Ego drives the car.
+My Ego associates my sense of Self with whatever it was I was reflecting off of her.
+I AM a mountain person because I do things in the mountains.
+I AM an entertainer because I entertain.
+None if this is *who* I really am but the Ego is in charge.

+There is no depth or deeper connection.
+It's sharing a mutual love for something, which is all well and good, but maybe should not be the foundation of a long lasting relationship.
+I have seen many relationships fall apart because one member drifts off into a different passion, leaving the other in limbo.

 \----------